Start the medical questionnaire. Physician reviewed, discreetly delivered if prescribed.

 - Dizziness

-- Fluid retention (edema)
+- Fluid retention

-Start nowNot suitable for
+Get startedNot suitable for

 - Hypersensitivity to minoxidil or excipients

-- Pregnancy and breastfeeding
+- Pregnancy or breastfeeding without medical advice

-- Severe cardiovascular disease (for oral use)
+- Severe cardiovascular disease for oral use

 Warnings & Precautions

-Hair loss returns after discontinuation
+Hair loss may increase again after discontinuation.

 FAQs